 - Site Assessment and Characterization This stage of Project activity includes the marine G&G surveys as well the deployment of multiple environmental monitoring buoys.
-The Fisheries Communication Team will work with the regional fisheries community to promote awareness of the site assessment activities; the FCP will likely be updated several times during this phase of the Project. - Design, COP Preparation and Submission- The Fisheries Communication Team will use the survey data fisheries inputs received to date to inform the Project layout.
+The Fisheries Communication Team will continue to work with the regional fisheries community to promote awareness of the site assessment activities until they conclude. - Design, COP Preparation and Submission- The Fisheries Communication Team will use the survey data fisheries inputs received to date to inform the Project layout.
 Continued engagement with the industry to review and understand the proposed layout.
-The FCP will continue to be refined as needed. - Construction and Installation Ahead of construction and installation activities, the FCP will be further refined and reviewed with the industry to facilitate ongoing communication and engagement. - Operations & Maintenance Following construction, the FCP will continue to be updated during the operational life of the Project in order to address the changing needs of the industry. - Decommissioning Prior to the decommissioning, the FCP will be updated to address this final phase of the Project.
+The FCP will continue to be refined as needed.

+- Construction and Installation Ahead of construction and installation activities, the FCP will be further refined and reviewed with the industry to facilitate ongoing communication and engagement. - Operations & Maintenance Following construction, the FCP will continue to be updated during the operational life of the Project in order to address the changing needs of the industry. - Decommissioning Prior to the decommissioning, the FCP will be updated to address this final phase of the Project.

 As previously stated, the FCP will evolve over the life of the Project.
-This evolution will be based on shared experiences of Dominion Energy and the fishing community, regulators, and requires the continued engagement and dedication of all parties to be effective.
+This evolution will be based on shared experiences of Dominion Energy and the fishing community and requires the continued engagement and dedication of all parties to be effective.